hashicorp/terraform/website/docs/provisioners/index.html.markdown

 ## Creation-Time Provisioners

 Provisioners by default run when the resource they are defined within is created.
+This implicit default behavior can be made explicit by setting `when = "create"`.
 Creation-time provisioners are only run during _creation_, not during updating or any other lifecycle.
 They are meant as a means to perform bootstrapping of a system.